google/kf/docs/kf.dev/content/en/docs/developers/develop-and-manage-apps/kf-push/app-manifests/_index.md

 | Field | Type | Description |
 |:------|:-----|:------------|
 | **route** | string | A route to the app including hostname, domain, and path. |

-## Command

-The command field can be used to run a shell script, launch a process type defined by a `procfile` or run a specific command on a docker container.

-If the field is a string, the container's entrypoint will be set to `/lifecycle/launcher` and the value of command will be passed as the first argument.
-On buildpack based applications, this entrypoint does the following:

-1. If no argument is provided, start the default process.
-2. If an argument is provided and it matches a `procfile` entry, start that process.
-3. Else, run the argument in a shell.

-If the field is an array, the first element will be used as the entrypoint and subsequent elements will be used as arguments.
-This allows you to completely override the launch process for both buildpack and Docker based apps.

 ## Examples